Physician Quality Reporting System (PQRS) applies to audiologists and

 medications for 50% of the eligible patient visits for therapy

-order to participate, audiologists and SLPs must enter a PQRS-specific code(s)
+In order to participate, audiologists and SLPs must enter a PQRS-specific

-and SLPs can ensure the PQRS codes are accepted by Remittance Advice Remark
+Audiologists and SLPs can ensure the PQRS codes are accepted by Remittance

-Codes (RARCs) that are returned with the payment.
-For services provided
+Advice Remark Codes (RARCs) that are returned with the payment.
+For services

-the PQRS code(s) was received into the CMS National Claims History (NCH)
+indicates that the PQRS code(s) was received into the CMS National Claims

-voluntary, and providers who participated received bonus payments.
-In 2013,
+participation was voluntary, and providers who participated received bonus

-claims; 2016 services provided by the individuals who did not meet 2014
+assessed on future claims; 2016 services provided by the individuals who did

-benchmark requirements will receive a 2% reduction of payment.
-Benchmarks for
+not meet 2014 benchmark requirements will receive a 2% reduction of payment.

 Physician Fee Schedule and are subject to change every year.